coolinmc6/redux/README.md

 the next state of the application

 ### Video 5: Writing a Counter Reducer with Tests
+- First one of the key lessons in this is that using if-else statements don't really work because of all the different cases there could be.
+Using a switch is better and cleaner; if none of the cases apply, simply return state.
+- Notice that in each expect statement, we are calling our reducer, `counter()`, and we are passing it two arguments: our current state (or whatever the count is now) and an object with just one key, 'type'.
+- This looks super simple BUT just to try it, I also gave each test object a payload.
+So despite looking like an oversimplification, this matches up exactly with what I've learned to be 'reducers'.

 ### Video 6: Store Methods: getState(), dispatch(), and subscribe()